Written by Allie Delos Santos

 Inconsistency in Output Quality

-But the advantages of outsourced data management far outweigh the risks.
-When you partner with a reliable provider to outsource data entry services, you can rest assured that the process is accurate and of high quality, coupled with the required security measures.
+However, the advantages of outsourced data management far outweigh the risks.
+When you partner with a reliable provider to outsource data entry services, you can rest assured that the process is accurate and high-quality, coupled with the required security measures.

 As a company, think carefully about which tasks you want to outsource.
 Consider also how much information must be shared with your outsourcing vendor.